 |School Children||9-11 Hours|

+Can oversleeping make you tired?
 As crazy as it sounds, oversleeping can lead to feeling more tired than ever.
 Sleeping all day can disturb your body’s natural rhythm, making you feel tired.

 Oversleeping resists you from indulging in an active lifestyle.
 Consequently, this boosts unhealthy weight gain.